 Working For The NHS

 It’s true that there is a shortage of GPs and nurses in the NHS, so they are usually looking to recruit more.
 But the system also requires an enormous amount of skilled and hardworking people to be effective, from allied healthcare workers to porters, technicians and engineers (to name only a few).
-Explore some of the options here.
+Explore some of the options on Step into the NHS.

 This pages answers the following questions about working for the NHS:

 - What are the negatives of working for the NHS?

 - What are the benefits of working for the NHS?